New Zealand Cults, Sects, Religions, Christian Organisations, and other groups.

 ... in every list of essential orthodox Christian Doctrine of which I am aware, ... the doctrine of the Trinity is an essential Christian Doctrine, and deviations from it are considered unorthodox, heretical, or cultic.

 Oneness Pentecostals also believe that salvation requires repentance, baptism (in Jesus' name, only, not in the name of the Father, Son and Holy Spirit), and baptism in the Holy Spirit, as evidenced by speaking in tongues.
 In other words, baptism is essential and speaking in tongues shows someone is saved.
 Waterworks (PDF) is a pamphlet which shows why baptism is not essential.
 Oneness Pentecostals also teach only Oneness believers will get to heaven.
 Main followers include T D Jakes and the singing trio Phillips, Craig & Dean.
-In New Zealand, UCPI licensee (the first of three steps toward ordination) Peter Heaslip has claimed to have a doctorate degree, a D Soc Sci (which he always writes with the spaces), but the New Zealand Cult List has questioned this degree and suspects it is from an overseas degree mill.
-The degree is not available from any New Zealand educational organisation.
-Mr Heaslip has refused multiple times to provide details of the degree, calling it his "private life".
-However, the New Zealand Cult List notes he has publically claimed the degree, for example signing off his congratulations for the Watchman Fellowship web site, which he says "shows dedication, scholarship and a willingness to walk in the truth.
-Congratulations !".
-The NZ Cult List agrees with his description of that site and ironically notes that Watchman Fellowship calls Oneness Pentecostalism a heresy.
-For more information see Watchman Fellowship's Oneness Pentecostalism profile (which ironically appeared in the same issue of the Watchman Expositor that Mr Heaslip's congratulatory letter appeared in) or CARM's Oneness Pentecostal pages.
+In New Zealand, UPCI licensee Peter Heaslip has come to the attention of the New Zealand Cult List because of his claim to have an earned doctorate degree but repeated refusal to give details of where it was earned unless the NZ Cult List pays him $100,000.
+Watchman Fellowship also calls Oneness Pentecostalism Off site link: a heresy.
+For more information see Watchman Fellowship's Off site link: Oneness Pentecostalism profile or CARM's Off site link: Oneness Pentecostal pages.

 Osteopathy.
-Not Yet Rated Consumer magazine took a look at various "complementary medicine" back treatments including Osteopathy in August 2004.
-They pointed out in their overview that "Scientific evidence in support of any form of treatment for back pain is, at best, patchy."
+Not Yet Rated Consumer magazine took a look at various "complementary medicine" back treatments including Off site link: Osteopathy in August 2004.
+They pointed out in their Off site link: overview that "Scientific evidence in support of any form of treatment for back pain is, at best, patchy."
 However, they also found:

 A recent review of 38 clinical trials found that spinal manipulation - carried out by chiropractors, osteopaths and manipulative physiotherapists - helped relieve acute lower back pain in the first four to six weeks, just as effectively as pain relief medication.
 But the review couldn't say who will benefit most from spinal manipulation or what the best spinal manipulative therapies are. ...